RosemaryOjwang/Cloud-Resume-API/README.md

 ## Set Up Procedure

 ### Step 1
-Create a new directory for your Cloud Resume API project and navigate into the directory.
+Create a new folder for your Cloud Resume API project and navigate into the folder using the commands below.
 ```
 mkdir Cloud-Resume-API
 cd Cloud-Resume-API
 ```

 ### Step 2
-Create the terraform configuration files.
+Create the terraform configuration files using the following command.
 ```
 touch main.tf variable.tf output.tf lambda_function.py
 ```